eitrtechnologies/pre-commit-yamlpolicy/README.md

     the values to run a regex against. *REQUIRED*
   - `--regex` - Regex which will cause the hook to fail if it matches any of the values returned by the JMESPath query. *REQUIRED*
+  - `--error-message` - Message to display when a match is found.
+This allows a more user-friendly message to be displayed for a given regex match.
   - `--allow-multiple-documents` - Allow YAML files which use the [multi-document syntax](http://www.yaml.org/spec/1.2/spec.html#YAML)